IEC Protection Classes For LED Luminaires (2024)

 Here’s a Catch:

 Although class III products are safer than Class II and I, this protection level is still insufficient for some medical applications.
 There’s always a chance of mishap.
 For example, a computer is a class III machine.
 It uses SELV to charge its battery.
-However, if the battery malfunctions and become overheated, there’s a high risk of it bursting.
+However, if the battery malfunctions and becomes overheated, there’s a high risk of it bursting.
 Nothing is 100% safe.

 Symbols